-Next add ¼ cup chopped tomatoes.
+Next, add ¼ cup of chopped tomatoes.
 Saute for 2 minutes and then add ¼ tsp turmeric powder and a pinch of asafoetida.
 Mix and continue to saute for 2 more minutes.

 Season with salt.
 Add grated/chopped coconut.
 Cover the pan with a lid and simmer potato sagu on a low flame for 7 to 8 minutes or more till the gravy thickens.
 Do check once or twice when simmering.

 The potato sagu gravy should have a medium consistency and should not be thick or thin. slight thin consistency is also fine.
 Check the taste and add more salt if required.